 "Draw strength from the Unobstructed; let the Stream flow naturally." - Phadampa Sangay

-Buddhist Vajrayana practices involve proverbs or mottoes used as tools of Mind Training (Tibetan: lojong and lamrim), a practice made known by Chekawa already in the 1100s.
+Buddhist Vajrayana practices involve proverbs or mottoes used as tools of Mind Cultivation (Tibetan: lojong and lamrim), a practice made known by Chekawa already in the 1100s.
 First get into a deep meditative state by a suitable method, next reflect on a chosen saying or two or three in the light of "go on living", for example, and then go on living!
-You can build a wisdom base that can come in handy in this way.

-The following bon mots to study are rooted in decrees from The Last Testamentary Teachings of the Guru Phadampa Sangay, as based on Lama Kazi Dawa-Samdup's English rendering.
+The following bon mots are in The Last Testamentary Teachings of the Guru Phadampa Sangay, as based on Lama Kazi Dawa-Samdup's English rendering.
 The first chapter presents a series of major outlooks of Guru Phadampa Sangay's Farewell Teachings; the next presents all the recorded sayings.
 All are found in the book referred to at bottom of the page.

 On the Text